Andrey0573/Arithmetic/README.md

 Control input from user (digits only!!!)

+Counter of questions and true answers, display before exit

 Choice of numbers  (Up to 10, Up to 50, Up to 100 ...)

 // Addition - Slozenie